Azure/azure-sdk/docs/cpp/introduction.md

 - `Azure::Data` for client libraries that handle databases or structured data stores
 - `Azure::DigitalTwins` for DigitalTwins related technologies
 - `Azure::Identity` for authentication and authorization client libraries
-- `Azure::Iot` for client libraries dealing with the Internet of Things
+- `Azure::IoT` for client libraries dealing with the Internet of Things
 - `Azure::Management` for client libraries accessing the control plane (Azure Resource Manager)
 - `Azure::Media` for client libraries that deal with audio, video, or mixed reality
 - `Azure::Messaging` for client libraries that provide messaging services, such as push notifications or pub-sub.